10 things to do at the Jewish Ghetto of Rome

 Fountain of the Turtles| ©Heather Cowper

 From Via d'Ottavia, where the portico is located, you will reach Via di Sant'Ambrogio and from there Piazza Mattei, places that are included in the tour of Trastevere and the Jewish Quarter.
-There you will find the Fountain of the Turtles, one of the most curious in Rome, and in the surrounding area you will see remnants of the history of the people who lived in this neighborhood, with golden plaques commemorating the Jews who were killed in concentration camps.
+There you will find the Fountain of the Turtles, one of the most curious in Rome, and in its surroundings you will see remnants of the history of the people who lived in this neighborhood, with golden plaques that remember the Jews who were killed in concentration camps.

 Before continuing your walk, I recommend sitting in Mattei square to watch the people go by and try to imagine what this neighborhood used to be like in the last century.